2022 Australia Cup

 The 2022 Australia Cup was the ninth season of the Australia Cup, the main national soccer knockout cup competition in Australia.
 This edition was the first under the new name of the "Australia Cup" following the renaming of Football Federation Australia to Football Australia.
 Thirty-two teams contested the competition proper.

 Melbourne Victory were the defending champions but were eliminated by Western United in the Round of 32.
 Macarthur FC won the first trophy in their history after defeating Sydney United 58 in the final.
-Sydney United 58 was the first member federation club to qualify for the Australia Cup final.
+Sydney United 58 was the first member federation club to qualify for the Australia Cup final, with the Australia Cup final also being the first to feature two teams of the same state.

-This edition was the first whose winners qualified for the AFC Cup.
+The 2022 edition was the first in which the winners qualified for the AFC Cup.
+Macarthur FC competed in the 2023–24 edition, reaching the ASEAN zonal final before being defeated by Central Coast Mariners.

 Round and dates

 Teams

 A total of 32 teams will participate in the 2022 Australia Cup competition proper.

 A-League Men clubs represent the highest level in the Australian league system, whereas Member Federation clubs come from level 2 and below.